-Described by the Sunday Times as a ‘truly gifted stand-up’, Joanne has been taking Ireland’s comedy scene by storm with sell out tours, hilarious chat show appearances, newspaper articles, and a hit documentary Baby Hater
+Described by the Sunday Times as a ‘truly gifted stand-up’, Joanne has been taking Ireland’s comedy scene by storm with sell-out tours, hilarious chat show appearances, newspaper articles and a hit documentary.

-She’s gone on to enjoy sell out Edinburgh runs with her shows Wine Tamer and The Prosecco Express and has toured Ireland with both shows.
-She also performed at the 3Arena in Dublin, alongside John Bishop, Michael McIntrye and Dara O Brien, and is currently touring Ireland with The Prosecco Express.
+She’s enjoyed sell-out Edinburgh runs with her stand-up shows Wine Tamer and The Prosecco Express and has toured Ireland with both shows.
+She also performed at the 3Arena in Dublin, alongside John Bishop, Michael McIntyre and Dara O Briain.

-Joanne recently shifted her focus internationally, and is already making waves on the UK comedy scene, with a sold out Soho Theatre run under her belt, a regular contribution slot on the Sarah Brett show on BBC Five Live, and is due to perform at the Melbourne Comedy Festival this year for the first time.
+She recently shifted her focus internationally and is already making waves on the UK comedy scene with a sold-out Soho Theatre run under her belt and a regular contribution slot on the Sarah Brett show on BBC 5 Live.

-Joanne developed and presented the funny and insightful documentary Baby Hater for TV3 and she was co-host on RTÉ 2’s flagship comedy show Republic of Telly.
-Her slew of other TV credits also include: The Blame Game (BBC NI), Women on The Verge (UKTV), The Late Late Show (RTÉ One), The Tommy Tiernan Chat Show (RTÉ One), The Tonight Show (TV3), The Seven O’Clock Show (TV3) and The Commute (RTÉ).
-Her radio credits include BBC Radio 4’s A Good Read, BBC Radio 5 Live’s Sarah Brett Show, and a regular slot on 2FM’s Mack the Week.
-You can also catch her on the hit BBC podcast hosted by Russell Kane Evil Genius, and Emma Gannon’s podcast CTRL, ALT, DELETE.
+Joanne’s slew of TV credits include co-hosting RTÉ 2’s flagship comedy show Republic of Telly, and appearing on The Blame Game (BBC Northern Ireland), Women on The Verge (UKTV), The Late Late Show (RTÉ One), The Tommy Tiernan Chat Show (RTÉ One), The Tonight Show (TV3), The Seven O’Clock Show (TV3) and The Commute (RTÉ).
+Her radio credits include BBC Radio 4’s A Good Read, BBC Radio 5 Live’s Sarah Brett show and a regular slot on 2FM’s Mack the Week.
+You can also catch her on the hit BBC podcast hosted by Russell Kane, Evil Genius, and Emma Gannon’s podcast CTRL, ALT, DELETE.
 She’s also starred on Comedy Central’s online series Comedian’s Solve World Problems.